 This post is going to discuss Box Hill, the doyenne of the south-east cycling ‘scene’.
 All the cool cats are climbing up it.
 You dig?

-The format mimics that of a similar post that I wrote a couple of weeks ago about Box’s uncouth RideLondon cousin, Leith Hill.
+The format mimics that of a similar post that I wrote about Box’s uncouth RideLondon cousin, Leith Hill.
 Both posts relate back to one of the most popular articles on the Sportive Cyclist site – my ‘analysis’ of the RideLondon route.

 *** If you found this post because you’re looking for information about the RideLondon 100 sportive, then you might like to check out the RideLondon section of this blog – all my RideLondon posts (route, experience on the day, etc) all in one place – click here to take a look ***